Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 This is one of the main reasons I recommend using buckets with securely fitting lids.

 While I see how these are nice to squeeze all that water out, I have always thought that they were expensive.
-I know they are built to stand the test of time but $180 is a lot to pay for a clothes wringer.
+I know they are built to stand the test of time but the pice is a lot to pay for a clothes wringer.

 If you are doing a lot of laundry by hand it would definitely save your hands over the years so in that case I can see making the investment or at least trying to figure our a method or homemade device.